 As you can imagine, I’ve quickly plowed through my list of tried and true soup recipes… so I’ve been on the lookout for new soup recipes — or at least eager to make some tweaks to my current recipes.

-A couple weeks ago, I was in the mood for my favorite chicken and rice soup.
+A couple of weeks ago, I was in the mood for my favorite chicken and rice soup.
 I had a bunch of chicken already cooked and shredded in freezer containers, and plenty of veggies to use up.
-The only problem was, I had about 2 Tablespoons of rice left with no back-up bag (and I realized this around 4:30pm, AFTER my homemade bread was already baking).
+The only problem was, I had about 2 Tablespoons of rice left with no back-up bag (and I realized this around 4:30pm AFTER my homemade bread was already baking).